WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Method

-$I_{1}$ and $I_{2}$ in equation \ref{eq:wave} only pass $f\in\displaystyle \sF_{h}$, which discards the sub-bands with the frequency below $f_{nyq}/2$, where $f_{nyq}$ is the Nyquist frequency of the image.
-However, we empirically find that a substantial amount of image details are placed below $f_{nyq}/2$.
-In other words, $L_{wave}$ should cover a broader range of frequency bands.
-To this end, we improve $L_{wave}$ combining with multi-level wavelet decomposition \citep{liu2018multi, yoo2019photorealistic}, which can subdivide the frequency ranges by iteratively applying four filters to the $LL$ sub-bands.
-We improve $L_{wave}$ with the $K$-level wavelet decomposition, named $L^{K}_{wave}$:
+where $p \in \{1, 2\}$ for $\mathcal{L}_1$ and $\mathcal{L}_2$ loss. $I_{1}$ and $I_{2}$ in equation \ref{eq:wave} only pass $f\in \mathbb{F}_{h}$, which discards the sub-bands with the frequency below $f_{nyq}/2$, where $f_{nyq}$ is the Nyquist frequency of the image.
+However, we empirically find that a substantial amount of image details are placed below $f_{nyq}/2$ (See appendix for the qualitative image details in each sub-band).
+In other words, $\mathcal{L}_{wave}$ should cover a broader range of frequency bands.
+To this end, we improve $\mathcal{L}_{wave}$ combining with multi-level wavelet decomposition \cite{liu2018multi, yoo2019photorealistic}, which can subdivide the frequency ranges by iteratively applying four filters to the $LL$ sub-bands.
+We improve $\mathcal{L}_{wave}$ with the $K$-level wavelet decomposition, named $\mathcal{L}^{K}_{wave}$: